Urpagin/slpcli/README.md

 ## 🏗️ Building

-Use the provided `run_debug.sh` script or build manually:
+Use the provided `run_debug.sh` script or build manually.

 ### Manual Build